fbpx

 While it’s not unheard of, it’s difficult for American’s to find work in the country because companies are required to prioritize hiring citizens of the EU.
 But, if you have a skill that can’t be filled by someone locally, it may be possible to get a work visa through company sponsorship.

-If you’d like a part-time teaching gig, check out the North American Language Cultural Assistant Program.
-In addition to getting health insurance, you’ll receive a monthly salary averaging 1000€ in Madrid and 700€ in smaller cities and towns.
+If you’d like a part-time teaching gig, check out the teach English in Spain government programs.
+In addition to getting health insurance, you’ll receive a monthly salary of €1,000 in Madrid and €700 in other regions.

 barcelona arc de triomph